crneff84/number-to-romannumeral-converter/readme.md

-# _Roman Numeral Converter_
+# _Number to Roman Numeral Converter_

-#### _This program converts roman numerals to numbers, 08/18/2016_
+#### _This program converts numbers to roman numerals, 08/18/2016_

 #### By _**Chance Neff**_

 ## Description

-_This program converts roman numerals to numbers.
-The user inputs a roman numeral and the program outputs its number equivalent_
+_This program converts numbers to roman numerals.
+The user inputs a number and the program outputs its roman numeral equivalent_

 ## Setup/Installation Requirements